AhoyLemon/startHere/README.md

 This also assumes you want to write in Vue, Sass & Pug.

 ### Alright, how do I get started?
-Clone this repo and add the site folder to Prepros. hit the globe button in the top left to serve your page.
-If you see **It works.** in the middle of the screen, congratulations is working right
+Click [Use This Template](https://github.com/AhoyLemon/startHere/generate) to use this repo as a project template.
+Open up Prepros, add your new project to Prepros and hit the globe button to serve your page.
+If you see **It works.** in the middle of the screen, congratulations it's working right.

 ## Fundamentals
 I'll break this down into three sections, Pug, Vue and Sass.